ChenHungWu/ML2019SPRING/hw4/README.md

     $2 output file

-This script will download one model to visualize.
+This script will download one trained model to visualize.